Heargo/cours-m2/algo_distrib/projet/readme.md

 I chose to use UUID for process identification during the connection phase because it is the simplest solution to implement.
 In the current state of the project, the processes are on the same machine, so there is no risk of identical UUIDs.

 If the processes are on different machines, the possibility of having identical UUIDs is very low (as the UUID as 2<sup>122</sup> possible combinations).
 But if it happens, the processes will be stuck at the connection phase (when calling the `getId` method) and the user will have to restart the processes.

+One way to avoid this issue is that instead of only using the UUID, we could use the UUID and the MAC address of the machine in this format for example: (`<mac_adresse>-<uuid>`).
+This way, the possibility of having identical UUIDs is not possible.

 The UUID is generated using the `uuid4` method from the `uuid` module and are used to identify the process when the regular id (number) is unknown or changing.